TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 :ref:`Fluid ViewHelper reference <t3viewhelper:start>`
     Complete reference of all Fluid ViewHelper provided by TYPO3.
 Used to improve your templates.
-:ref:`TypoScript reference <t3tsref:start>`
+:ref:`TypoScript Explained (including TSconfig) <t3tsref:start>`
     Complete reference of TypoScript settings and configuration options.
-    Useful to improve the frontend output of your site.
+    Frontend TypoScript is useful to improve the frontend output of your site, TSconfig options to customize the TYPO3 backend.
-:ref:`TSconfig reference <t3tsconfig:start>`
-    Configuration options to customize the TYPO3 backend.
 :ref:`TCA reference <t3tca:start>`
     Complete reference of the Table Configuration Array (TCA) which maps raw database tables to